Trump loses to Biden by six points in new poll

 Ms Carroll accused Mr Trump in her 2019 memoir of having raped her in a Manhattan department store dressing room in the mid-1990s.
 Mr Trump forcefully rejected the allegations and repeatedly personally insulted Ms Carroll.

-In an initial defamation trial, Mr Trump was found liable for sexual abuse, but not rape.
+In an initial defamation trial, Mr Trump was found liable for sexual abuse.
 Judge Kaplan ruled that the decision from the first jury would apply also to the second defamation trial, which wrapped up last week, meaning that the second jury only had to decide on damages.

 Among men, 53 per cent back Mr Trump while 42 per cent support Mr Biden.
 In December, those figures were 51 to 41 per cent.